 For instance, can a normalization-based or post-perceptual mechanism account for the fact that some phonetic contrasts (e.g., /s/-/∫/) are learned in a talker-specific manner and others (/d/-/t/, the contrast focused on in this manuscript) are not?
 The finding that not all phonetic contrasts are learned in a talker-specific way (Kraljic & Samuel, 2007) is not addressed in the manuscript — but I think it's a critical point, and one that might even be problematic for a purely normalization-based account.
 (Is there a reason that normalization would apply to some cues and not others?)
 I'd love the authors to discuss this point, or at least acknowledge it as an avenue for future inquiry. [… additional point discussed separately below …] Without a clear account of how normalization or decision-level mechanisms would explain key findings in these literatures, I think it's premature to say that the data are consistent with other mechanisms.
 I'd be more precise in stating specifically that condition-specific changes in category boundary can be accounted for by any one of three mechanisms, and so normalization-based and decision-level accounts should be seriously considered by scientists in the field, but that additional work would be needed to assess these alternative mechanisms more clearly (and to see whether they can account for other key findings in these literatures).

 This is a great point.
-However, we indeed intend our claims to hold at the strength that we stated them at in the manuscript.
+However, we indeed intend our claims to hold at the strength that we stated them in the manuscript.
 There are, of course, many parts of the literature that we have not explicitly addressed (despite the length of the manuscript).
 But talker-specificity is a particularly nice example to demonstrate why we think our claims hold.
-The short of it is, that there is nothing in existing theories that prevents normalization or changes in decision-making from being talker-specific.
-Quite to the contrary, in research on normalization, talker-specificity is routinely taken to be a property of normalization (e.g., Barreda, 2012, building on Magnusson & Nusbaum, 2007; or works on C-CuRE, which normalize by talker, assuming learning and storage of talker-specific marginal cue statistics for an unspecified amount of time—very much like talker-specific accounts of changes in representations).
-We now clarify this as part of footnote XXX on p.
-7.
+The short of it is that there is nothing in existing theories that prevents normalization or changes in decision-making from being talker-specific.
+Quite to the contrary, in research on normalization, talker-specificity is routinely taken to be a property of normalization (e.g., Barreda, 2012, building on Magnuson & Nusbaum, 2007; or works on C-CuRE, which normalize by talker, assuming learning and storage of talker-specific marginal cue statistics for an unspecified amount of time—very much like talker-specific accounts of changes in representations).
+We now clarify this as part of footnote 1 on p.
+8.

-We also hope that our general discussion makes clear that we do not in fact think that there is no existing evidence whatsoever that distinguishes between the mechanisms but it’s far and few between, often not yet replicated, and most of these pieces of evidence (all discussed in SI XXX) arguably only imply that at least two of the mechanisms are required, not that a specific mechanisms definitely must be involved (e.g., Norris et al., 2003 rules out most simple normalization accounts as the sole explanation for their final experiments, but it does not necessarily rule out changes in decision-making in combination with normalization as an alternative to changes in representations).
+We also hope that our general discussion makes clear that we do in fact think that there is existing evidence that could distinguish between the mechanisms.
+But it’s far and few between, often not yet replicated, and most of these pieces of evidence (all discussed in SI XXX) arguably only imply that at least two of the mechanisms are required, not that a specific mechanisms definitely must be involved.
+For instance, Norris et al., 2003 rules out most simple normalization accounts as the sole explanation for their final experiments, but it does not necessarily rule out changes in decision-making in combination with normalization as an alternative to changes in representations.